-Another group of shrubs worth considering in this context is the chokeberries.
-Red chokeberry (Aronia arbutifolia) reaches a height of 6-10 feet and a spread of 3-5 feet.
-This shrub has white flowers in early spring, which become glossy red berries in the summer.
-In autumn the berry color can turn deeper, almost to purple, providing interesting fall color.Continue to 13 of 14 below.
+Another group of shrubs worth considering for fall berry color is the chokeberries.
+Red chokeberry (Aronia arbutifolia) reaches a height of 6 to 10 feet and a spread of 3 to 5 feet.
+This shrub has white flowers in early spring that become glossy red berries in the summer.
+In autumn, the berry color can turn deeper, almost to purple, providing interesting fall color.Continue to 13 of 14 below.

-There are three plants with "bittersweet" in their names.
-The plant referred to here is American bittersweet, a vine native to North America.
-Do not confuse this with Oriental bittersweet (Celastrus orbiculatus), which is attractive, to be sure, but terribly invasive when removed from their homeland.
-For those shopping in North America, make sure you go to a reputable nursery, where you can trust that what you are buying is truly American bittersweet.
+American bittersweet is a vine native to North America.
+Do not confuse this with Oriental bittersweet (Celastrus orbiculatus), which is attractive, to be sure, but terribly invasive when removed from its homeland.
+For those shopping in North America, make sure you go to a reputable nursery where you can trust that what you are buying is truly American bittersweet.

-American bittersweet is a good choice for those serious about... providing the landscape with fall color.
+American bittersweet is a good choice for those serious about providing the landscape with fall color.
 The berries, green in summer, bear a yellow husk in early fall.
 Even at this stage, they provide a truly striking display of fall color.
 But this initial treat is merely a foretaste of the splendor to come.
-For, as autumn progresses, the husk peels back, revealing an orange berry within.
+As autumn progresses, the husk peels back, revealing an orange berry within.
 And as if that were not enough, the numerous leaves of the vine turn a vivid yellow.